 Cookies & Scream is a vegan dessert shop located on Holloway Road, just a few stops from Kings Cross, next to Caledonian Road.
 It isn’t strictly in Kings Cross, but it is close enough to count as a benefit of living in Kings Cross, and a benefit it certainly is.
 Without harming animals at all, you can enjoy the most decadent, naughty vegan junk food going.
 We will see you in the food coma ward after a Blue Moon pie and a Scream Shake.

-Camley Street Natural Park, the British Library and Granary Space are also great things to do in Kings Cross, not to mention the Harry Potter 9 and ¾ platform and gift shop which is a must-do for HP fans.
+Other great things to do in Kings Cross, not to mention the Harry Potter 9 and ¾ platform and gift shop (which is a must-do for HP fans) include:

 Transport In Kings Cross

 It is hard to exactly describe the sheer magnificence of Kings Cross transport connections.
 Whether you are travelling up North, to the City of London, to Scotland, or going further afield to Europe, or looking to catch a flight at an airport, Kings Cross offers you everything you need to get there.